near/nearup/README.md

 ```
 curl --proto '=https' --tlsv1.2 -sSfL https://up.near.dev | python3
 ```
-Nearup automatically add itself to PATH.
-And on each run, it self updates to latest version.
+Nearup automatically add itself to PATH: restart the terminal, or issue the command `source ~/.profile`.
+On each run, nearup self-updates to the latest version.

 ## Start devnet, betanet, testnet
 ```
-./nearup devnet
+nearup devnet
-./nearup betanet
+nearup betanet
-./nearup testnet
+nearup testnet
 ```
-Where `devnet` is the nightly release; `betanet` is the weekly release; `testnet` the stable release with monthly releases.
+Where `devnet` is the nightly release; `betanet` is the weekly release; `testnet` is the stable release.

 ## Start devnet, betanet, testnet with officially compiled binary
 Currently Linux only:
 ```
-./nearup betanet --nodocker
+nearup betanet --nodocker
 ```
-Replace `betanet` with the network you want to use
+Replace `betanet` with `devnet` or `testnet` if you want to use a different network

 ## Start devnet, betanet, testnet with local nearcore
 ```
 # compile in nearcore/ with `make release` or `make debug` first
-./nearup {devnet, betanet, testnet} --nodocker --binary-path path/to/nearcore/target/{debug, release}
+nearup {devnet, betanet, testnet} --nodocker --binary-path path/to/nearcore/target/{debug, release}
 ```

 ## Stop a running node
 ```
-./nearup stop
+nearup stop
 ```

 ## Additional options